hellsalve017196/Angular_firebase_CRUD/README.md

-GET POST in ANGULAR 6
+Crud with Angular 6 and Firebase